 How to Begin: Step 1

 When attending for the first time, please make contact with us in advance to make sure that there is no change in the time or place of training.
 In order to participate, you must bring a copy of your dog's rabies certificate.
 You will sign a waiver when you arrive.
-Bring treats and water for your dog.
+Bring treats, water and a crate for your dog.

 What is Next: Step 2

-As a guest, we would like you to come to at least 6 training sessions in a row so that our trainer can see a development pattern in training.
-The guest's training fee is $90.00 (6 weeks) for one dog and $5.00 for each additional dog each time you attend.
-We will assess the handler and make sure the dog has the right temperament for our club.
-After 6 sessions, you may be eligible for club membership with the trainer’s recommendation.
+As a guest, we would like to evaluate your dog, by a training coordinator first, as well as attend 6 training sessions so that we can see assess development in yourself and your dog.
+The guest's training fee is $90.00 (6 weeks) for one dog and $5.00 for each additional dog each time you attend, this will be applied to your yearly fee when accepted into the club.
+After 6 sessions, you may be eligible for club membership with the trainer's and board's approval.

 Then What: Step 3

-If invited to become a member, your status is reviewed by the Board, and voted on.
-Once you are a full member, you will also need to become a member of the United Schutzhund Clubs of America, our parent organization.
+If invited to become a member you will pay the rest of the year's club dues as well as become a member of the United Schutzhund Clubs of America (USCA), our parent organization.
 Any certifications your dog achieves will be internationally recognized.

 What is Schutzhund?

-The dog sport of IPO (Schutzhund) was originally developed in Germany by Rittmeister Max von Stephanitz, who used herding dogs - shepherd dogs - for training as working dogs and founded the "Schaeferhund Verein" (SV) in Germany in 1899, which is the Shepherd Dog Club of Germany.
-The SV in Germany developed the rules for IPO (Schutzhund) Training in cooperation with the VDH (the German Working Dog Association) and has continued to update the rules over the years.
+The dog sport of IGP/Schutzhund was originally developed in Germany by Rittmeister Max von Stephanitz, who used herding dogs - shepherd dogs - for training as working dogs and founded the "Schaeferhund Verein" (SV) in Germany in 1899, which is the Shepherd Dog Club of Germany.
+The SV in Germany developed the rules for IGP/ Schutzhund Training in cooperation with the VDH (the German Working Dog Association) and has continued to update the rules over the years.

-These rules are the worldwide International Standard for the training and title of IPO (Schutzhund) and were also adopted as the rules for training and examinations of IPO (Schutzhund) in the USA.
+These rules are the worldwide International Standard for the training and title of IGP/Schutzhund and were also adopted as the rules for training and examinations of IGP/Schutzhund in the USA.

-In a IPO (Schutzhund) trial, the various requirements measure the dog's mental stability, endurance, structural efficiencies, ability to scent, willingness to work, courage, and trainability.
-As a breed test, the IPO (Schutzhund) title is one of the requirements for a German Shepherd Dog to qualify for performance breeding after the International Standard.
+In an IGP/Schutzhund trial, the various requirements measure the dog's mental stability, endurance, structural efficiencies, ability to scent, willingness to work, courage, and trainability.
+As a breed test, the IGP/Schutzhund title is one of the requirements for a German Shepherd Dog to qualify for performance breeding after the International Standard.

 This working dog sport offers the ultimate opportunity for all working dog owners to train their dogs and compete against the German Standard.